 - Turns Red: Kintoki's Mad Enhancement is only applied if he fails a Luck check after being attacked.
 If it does fail he goes wild.
 This is reflected with his second ascension and beyond as his arms turn red.

 - Warrior Poet: Subverted.
 He confesses that he only read poetry and went to plays during his life because those were the trendiest things a young man could enjoy at the time.
-Now in the modern day, Kintoki has no wish to indulge in these more "classic" past times.
+Now in the modern day, Kintoki has no wish to indulge in these more "classic" pastimes.

-- Wild Child: He was born the offspring of a storm dragon and a flesh-eating mountain hag, then raised by wild monkeys.
+- Wild Child: He was born the offspring of a storm god in the form of a dragon and a flesh-eating mountain hag, then raised by wild monkeys.
 This is why he can talk to wild animals, and why he's both righteous and somewhat awkward.

 - Yakuza: Ironically enough, despite his kindhearted nature, he carries the bearing (and gaudy fashion sense) of a powerful mob boss.
 His early design was derived from a mob boss.

 Command Cards: QAABB; (A)

 Alignment: Chaotic Evil